FlorianWilhelm/wald-stack-demo/README.md

 Besides transformations, [dbt] has much more to offer like unit tests.
 Run some predefined unit test examples with `dbt test`.
 Another outstanding feature of dbt is how easy it is to create useful documentation for your users and yourself.
 To test it just run `dbt docs generate` followed by `dbt docs serve --port 8081` (on the default port 8080 Lightdash is running) and open [http://localhost:8081](http://localhost:8081).
-In this web ui you can explore your tables, columns, metrics, etc. and even get a useful lineage graph of your data:
+In this web UI you can explore your tables, columns, metrics, etc. and even get a useful lineage graph of your data:

 <div align="center">